Wesam Keesh

 Wesam Keesh is an American actor who played Adam "Malachi" Mintock on season two of Law & Order: Organized Crime.
 He previously appeared in Awkward, For the People, Good Girls, NCIS: Los Angeles, and Zoobiquity and has been cast in Echo as of 2020 where he will play FBI agent Riley Burnside.

-He is a native of Tulsa, Oklahoma where he attended Union High School and the University of Tulsa.
+He was born in Tulsa, Oklahoma to a Syrian immigrant family; his father grew up in Jaramana, Damascus Governorate.
+Wesam attended Union High School and the University of Tulsa.